-I am a teacher, a wife, a mother, a daughter, a sister, a listener, an ever-curious observer,
+I am a teacher, a listener, an ever-curious observer.

 A learner, a sojourner…

 My journeys and their expression here, whether or not they entail actual travel, are inspired by three women:

 The debt I owe to Sojourner Truth is evident in the title of this blog.
 She was a woman who dreamed herself into so much more than she was, and invited other women to dream along.
 Like her, I am a Sojourner or traveler; but unlike her, who had a lifetime of wisdom to impart, I am still foremost a Learner.

 Another self-made woman, Zora Neale Hurston, lived and laughed out loud.
 A trained anthropologist, a grounded intellectual, a literary fashionista, and a true buccaneer, she revolutionized American letters by hitting the road to document and immortalize the richness and language of African cultures in the Americas.
 In her masterpiece, Their Eyes Were Watching God, she reinvents and reimagines the journeying epic hero as a Black woman, solidifying the idea presented in Chapter One that for women, “the dream is the truth.”

 In All God’s Children Need Traveling Shoes, Maya Angelou writes the following of her experiences in a newly-independent Ghana in the early 60’s: